mikeizbicki/cmc-csci040/project_05/README.md

 1. Log in
     1. a link to this page should only be visible in your menu if the user is not logged in
-    1. this route will present a form for the user to enter their username/password
+    1. this route will present a form for the user to enter their username/password;
+       the password box must not display the user's password as they are typing it in

+        > **HINT:**
+        > Don't use `type=text` on your `input` tag.
+        > Figure out the right type for a password box.

     1. you must display appropriate error messages if the user enters an incorrect username/password
     1. after a user successfully logs in, you must automatically redirect them to the homepage